 Do Tax Preparers Need Professional Liability Insurance?

-What is professional liability insurance aka E&O Insurance?
+What is professional liability insurance or E&O Insurance?

-Professional liability insurance, also called errors and omissions insurance, protects you and your business if you’re sued for professional error or negligence.
-Typically, E&O insurance covers your legal fees and anything you must pay to the plaintiff.
+Professional liability insurance, also called errors and omissions (E&O) insurance, protects you and your business if you’re sued for professional error or negligence.
+E&O insurance typically covers your legal fees and anything you must pay to the plaintiff.
+Most E&O policies are claims-made, meaning coverage applies only if the claim is filed while the policy is active, not necessarily when the error occurred.
+You should always check the retroactive date on your policy to determine how far back the coverage applies.

 For tax preparers, this means you’re protected if a client sues for damages due to your mistakes.

-What is covered by E&O Insurance for tax preparers?
+What does E&O Insurance cover for tax preparers?

 E&O insurance for tax preparers provides crucial protection against claims of negligence, malpractice, or errors in tax return preparation.
 This coverage typically includes legal defense costs and potential settlements or judgments arising from claims related to incorrect tax calculations, missed deductions, or failure to file returns.
 E&O insurance is essential for tax preparers to safeguard their professional reputation and financial stability.

-Tax preparers can be liable for errors on their clients’ tax returns.
+Tax preparers can be liable for errors or mistakes on their clients’ tax returns.
 If a tax preparer is negligent, provides erroneous advice, or fails to properly prepare a tax return, they may be subject to legal action.
+Keep in mind that tax preparers can be liable not only for errors in preparation but also for mistakes made while providing tax-related advice.
 This could result in financial penalties, reputational damage, and even loss of professional licenses and certifications.

 Some businesses and clients require any tax preparer they work with to carry E&O insurance.
 Generally, the bigger the business, the more likely they will require proof of E&O insurance.

-How much will an E&O policy cost me?
+How much does E&O insurance cost for preparers?

-According to Insureon, professional liability insurance cost for tax preparers is less than $30 per month, on average, for a policy with a $500 deductible.
+According to Insureon, the average cost of professional liability insurance cost for tax preparers is about $61 per month ($725 annually), with a typical deductible of $2500 per policy.

 Of course, this is only a rough estimate.
 Your tax preparer liability insurance premium will ultimately depend on the size of your business and how much coverage you require.
 Working with larger clients means your errors could be more costly, so you’d need more coverage than a tax preparer working with smaller businesses and clients.